dingzhanjun/ionic-react-tabs-tut/readme.md

 # Ionic React (Beta) Tabs: Step By Step

-Working with the new ionic cli generating an app with tabs and eventually a login page
+Working with the new ionic cli generating an app with tabs and eventually a login page to demonstration the authentication flow.

 Ionic & React Components used in this example: